Feyerabend/ABC80/abclisp/README.md

   prints `W:N` warnings when a pool is near capacity.
 Restart to reset.

-- *No floating point.*  Z80 has no FPU; implementing floats in software would consume ~2 KB of ROM and ~1 KB of RAM — too expensive for a 64 KB system.
+- *No floating point.*  Z80 has no FPU; implementing floats in software would consume ~2 KB of ROM and ~1 KB of RAM--too expensive for a 64 KB system.
 Integer arithmetic with 12-bit wrap is the intended model.

 - *No division.*  Z80 has no `DIV` instruction.
 Add it yourself as